-Our tax attorneys can help you with the following NYS tax matters: – Use the Table of Contents below to Navigate.
+Our long island tax attorneys can help you with the following NYS tax matters: – Use the Table of Contents below to Navigate.

 Table of Contents

 If you are financially unable to pay the full amount of your tax liability you may qualify for an installment payment agreement (“IPA”).
 Under an IPA a taxpayer can elect to have monthly payments electronically withdrawn from their banking account.
 The benefit of entering into an IPA is that the taxpayer stays out of “collections enforcement” and will not have to worry about his/her bank account being levied or driver’s license being suspended.
 Note: When entering into an IPA the taxpayer agrees to stay current with their tax obligations going forward by filing tax returns timely and paying all future taxes as they become due.

 A Tax Warrant also referred to as a Tax Lien or Judgment, is issued administratively by the New York State Tax Department and has the same force and effect as a money judgment within New York State.
 A Tax Warrant is public record and filed with the appropriate County Clerk’s office.
 Note: A tax warrant is a prerequisite and must be filed before any involuntary levy or seizure and sale of property may occur.

 A levy is a legal seizure of the taxpayer’s property.
 A levy is generally made on bank accounts requiring the bank to remove money from bank account and send it to NYSDTF.
 A levy can also be made on money or receivables owed to the taxpayer from third parties.
 Certain money is exempt from being levied: